songmayphan/Offensive-Security/README.md

 This repo is for the purpose of tracking my cybersecurity learning journey.
 It includes documentations, tryhackme solutions and findings, as well as other activities I have done

 ## Kali Linux
--Introduction to Kali Linux
+- Introduction to Kali Linux
--Tools and their usage
+- Tools and their usage
--Testing and exploiting
+- Testing and exploiting

 ## Tryhackme
 - solutions and findings to each room